 Libby Lyons was appointed Director of the Workplace Gender Equality Agency in October 2015.
-She oversees the statutory reporting process that gathers gender equality data from more than 12,000 employers, covering more than 4 million employees.
-Soon after starting her appointment at the Agency, Libby initiated the development of a strategic plan focused on maximising the Agency’s world-leading dataset and expanding the reach and impact of gender reporting nationally and internationally.
+She oversees the statutory reporting process that gathers gender equality data from more than 10,000 employers, covering more than 4 million employees.
+Soon after taking up her appointment at the Agency, Libby initiated the development of a strategic plan focused on maximising the Agency’s world-leading dataset and expanding the reach and impact of gender reporting nationally and internationally.

-As part of this strategic vision, Libby has travelled to Singapore, Chile, Vietnam, Korea and Japan to speak with government and private enterprise on the business case for gender equality and the Agency’s dataset.
-She also presented at the United Nations Commission on the Status of Women in New York in 2018.
+As part of this strategic vision, Libby has travelled to Singapore, Chile, Argentina, Vietnam, South Korea and Japan to speak with government and private enterprise on the business case for gender equality and the Agency’s dataset.
+She also presented at the United Nations Commission on the Status of Women in New York in 2018 and 2019.

-Prior to joining the Agency Libby had a distinguished career in corporate affairs and government relations, including heading up BHP Billiton’s Olympic Dam corporate affairs division, as well as senior roles at Atlas Iron, CITIC Pacific Mining, Alcoa Australia, the Western Power Corporation and Telstra.
+Prior to joining the Agency, Libby had a distinguished career in corporate affairs and government relations, including heading up BHP’s Olympic Dam corporate affairs division, as well as senior roles at Atlas Iron, CITIC Pacific Mining, Alcoa of Australia, the Western Power Corporation and Telstra.

 Libby has a strong personal commitment to public service, having started her career as a primary school teacher.
-She also sat on the boards of non-profit organisations SIDS and Kids WA, and was Executive Chairman for Kalparrin, a charity that supports the carers of children with disabilities.
+She also sat on the boards of non-profit organisations SIDS and Kids WA, and was Executive Chairman for Kalparrin, a charity that supports the families of children with special needs and disabilities.